Carlos Hernández

 Built at EsePlus / Alilo · Head of AI Platform Engineering

-Two AI engines I designed and own end-to-end, exposed as agnostic APIs for the product team to consume and compose into experiences.
-Alilo LXD AI auto-generates corporate microlearning experiences from uploaded documents — async pipeline coordinating document analysis, content generation, and activity design.
-Alibot is the multi-tenant RAG conversational backend — hybrid retrieval, Matryoshka embeddings, Google ADK agent with multimodal tool calling, defense-in-depth safety with automated adversarial regression.
+Two AI engines I designed and own end-to-end, exposed as agnostic, composable APIs for the product team to consume into experiences.
+One is an async generative-AI backend that turns uploaded documents into corporate microlearning — a multi-stage pipeline coordinating document analysis, content generation, and activity design, with backpressure handling and streaming feedback.
+The other is a multi-tenant RAG conversational assistant — hybrid retrieval and reranking, modern embedding strategies, an agent runtime with multimodal tool calling, and a defense-in-depth safety stack validated by automated adversarial regression.

 Highlights: 95% → 99.5% availability uplift · 20%+ cloud cost reduction · ~90% token savings on validation retries · sub-3s p50 latency · zero jailbreaks in adversarial testing.